jihuan-tian/jihuan-tian.github.io/_posts/2025-12-05-factor-sigma-before-the-identity-operator.markdown

 mathjax: true
 ---

-In boundray integral equations, such as the Calderón system,
+In boundary integral equations, such as the Calderón system,

 $$
 \begin{equation}